Arsenal's new Golden Boy: Phenomenal Martinelli is this season's Guendouzi | Goal.com

 “Arsenal have got some player on their hands there.”

-That's a view which is backed up by Rob Holding, who knows first-hand what it's like to try and deal with the livewire forward.
+That's a view which is backed up by Holding, who knows first hand what it's like to try and deal with the livewire forward.

 “In training every day, he works hard," said the Arsenal defender.
 "He puts you under pressure constantly and never stops running, which, as a centre-half, is a nightmare.